Duke-GCB/gcb-ansible-roles/bespin_lando_k8s/README.md

 This role supports deploying multiple pairs of containers to allow bespin to utilize multiple k8s clusters.

 ## Required fields
 - `bespin_settings` dictionary of settings used to deploy lando.k8s.* services.
-For each item in the `bespin_settings.k8s_clusters` dictionary a pair of runner/watcher containers and the associated config file will be created
+- `k8s_clusters` dictionary a pair of runner/watcher containers and the associated config file will be created

+## Optional fields
+- `lando_k8s_state` string that is "present" or "absent" to setup or remove the specified bespin_lando_k8s instances.
+Defaults to "present".

 ## Dependencies
 None